 Tobiko red, black, wasabi from $11.89.
-The modern Japanese cuisine and especially different sushi types are growing very popular these days and an inherent part of many sushi types is Tobiko.
-You may ask what is this 'Tobiko'?
-It's a Japanese word for the tropical Flying Fish roe.
-It is remarkable for a small, we'd even say a tiny size of the Flying Fish eggs which is less than 1mm, which is characterized by a crunchy and firm texture that makes it a great supplement for different sushi types.
-Another important quality of this product is its very high texture stability that allows it to keep its form and texture even after defrost, unlike the traditional and much more expensive caviar types.
-This is truly a democratic people food or, at least, a food garnish.
+Modern Japanese cuisine and especially different sushi types are growing rapidly in popularity in the Western world.
+An inherent ingredient in many types of sushi is Tobiko.
+Tobiko is the Japanese name of the tropical Flying Fish Roe.
+It is a roe with remarkably tiny egg grains, measuring less than 1mm in diameter.
+This roe is characterized by a crunchy and firm texture that adds an element of interest to many sushi rolls.
+Another important quality of this product is its stability, which allows it to keep its form and texture even after being defrosted, unlike the traditional and much more expensive caviar types.
+This is truly a democratic people food – or, at any rate, food garnish.

-In addition to its bright appearance and an incredibly low price, Tobico is also respected for its nutritious characteristics.
-Just as any seafood product it is very rich in the wholesome omega 3 fatty acids, vitamins and minerals that are of key importance for the human body.
-Thanks to the Malossol preparation way it contains a small amount of sea salt to the product, emphasizing its natural flavor.
+In addition to its attractive appearance and incredibly low price, Tobiko is also respected for its nutritious characteristics.
+As a seafood product, it is very rich in wholesome omega-3 fatty acids, vitamins and minerals that are of key importance to the human body.
+The Malossol preparation method adds only a small amount of sea salt to the product, emphasizing its natural flavor.
 Some people may point out that this roe is also rich in cholesterol, but the truth is that Tobiko is a delicacy, and when enjoyed in appropriate serving sizes supplies such a negligible quantity of cholesterol that it cannot outweigh the health benefits Tobiko also provides.

-We would like to emphasize, that the incredibly low price of the Tobiko caviar allows its use in the everyday diet as also a great tool for a creative chef or a party owner.
+We would like to emphasize that the incredibly low price of the Tobiko caviar not only makes it generally accessible to the public, but also makes it the perfect tool for a creative chef or party planner.